 Here’s some code to generate an arbitrary unique sequence of any combination of numbers, letters, or any character other than whitespace.
-(See also “Old Post” below for more on the what and why.)

 I turned this into a class that implements the iterator protocol, and added a unit test module.
 I may have went overboard with the unit testing, but I looked at it as a learning exercise, and it’s kind of rewarding in a deep and meaningful way to be able to press a button and put a module through its paces.
 Final code counts:

 The code is now released with the GNU GPL license v3: